Residents in mudslide zone can be 'a victim or a survivor,' official says

 With Montecito still looking for the final victims of the Jan.
-9 floods and worrying about a future deluge, a top local official in the California community said residents ultimately determine whether they will adopt the attitude of "a victim or a survivor.”
+9 floods and worrying about a future deluge, a top official in the California community said Monday that residents ultimately determine whether they will adopt the attitude of "a victim or a survivor.”

 Robert Lewin, director of the Santa Barbara County Office of Emergency Management, spoke about the importance of striking the right frame of mind during an afternoon press briefing.

-Lewin’s remarks came during a question and answer session with the community about recovery efforts and the evacuation messages his office issued prior to the Jan.
-9 flooding that has left 21 people dead and two others missing and presumed dead.
+Lewin’s remarks came during a question-and-answer session with the community about recovery efforts and the evacuation messages his office issued before the flooding that left 21 people dead and two missing and presumed dead.

-The emergency management official stressed that voluntary and mandatory evacuation notices had gone out widely — with 226,000 contacts made via phone, voice mail, text messages, emails and other avenues.
+The emergency management official stressed that voluntary and mandatory evacuation notices had gone out widely — with 226,000 contacts made via phone, voice mail, text, email and other avenues.
 He said that emergency workers had directed residents to an interactive map online to learn whether they were in a mandatory or voluntary evacuation area.

 Lewin said that “regrettably” there were “discrepancies” in the description of the evacuation zone that were transmitted via a press release and a Facebook posting about 30 hours before the storm.
 He did not give any more details about the errors or say what impact they might have had on the evacuation.